 Every winch has a limited pulling capacity.
 Don’t exceed the pulling capacity of the winch.
 If you exceed the winch capacity, then it could cause the winch to fail or break the cable.
 Also, don’t exceed the rated safety capacity of the cable.
-Exceeding the limits of your tools can cause any serious accident.
+Exceeding the limits of your tools can cause a number of serious accidents.

 #9.
 Stay Focused

 Stay focused while winching.
 Fully concentrate on vehicle recovery.
-Even after wincing is completed, accidents can still occur.
+Even after winching is completed, accidents can still occur.

 #10.
 Plan Ahead

 Always go ahead with proper planning.
 Think about how you will successfully complete your recovery work.
 Think about the winch rope and ask yourself: Is the cable strong enough to support the winching operation.
 Can you complete your recovery job safely?

 If not, then find out what else you will need to make it safe.
 After all, we all want to come back home safely after each off-roading trip.
 Make sure you have all essential off-road gears.

 - Read and understand the operator’s manual of the winch.